4EK605 Combinatorial Optimization

 Aims of the course:

-Learning outcomes and competences:
+Learning outcomes and competencies:

 Upon successful completion of this course, students will be able to solve real problems using discrete models and methods.
-The emphasis is on formulation of mathematical models.
+The emphasis is on the formulation of mathematical models.
 Students will get acquainted with optimization methods and heuristic approaches.
 Graduates of the course will be able to create models in the optimization system MPL for Windows and to make elementary macros in VBA for Excel.

-- Integer programing problem.
-Mixed-integer programing problem.
+- Integer programming problem.
+Mixed-integer programming problem.